MechFroG88/mechfrog88.github.io/_posts/stack-the-flag-2020/2020-12-26-alice-design.markdown

 permalink: /stack-the-flag-2020/alice-design
 ---

-This is the second challenge from the Cryptography section of Stack-The-Flag 2020 by csg-govtech.
+This is the second challenge from the Cryptography section of Stack-The-Flag 2020 by govtech-csg.
 It is an extended challenge from "Can COViD steal Bob's idea?" and can only be unlocked after you solved the first challenge.

 ## Statement